Culture, Shopping and Pampering in Apple Country

 Arrive and check into your accommodations.
 The George Washington – a Wyndham Grand Hotel is located a block from the Old Town walking mall and has an in-house spa and Roman bath-style pool.
-Those looking for a more intimate getaway can check in at the Fuller House Inn, Nancy Shepherd House, or Old Waterstreet Inn; all bed and breakfasts located in Old Town.
-For other hotel options located around Winchester, check out the Hilton Garden Inn, with its full-service restaurant and bar on premises.
+Another option is the conveniently located Hilton Garden Inn, with its full-service restaurant and bar on premises.
 See a complete listing of local hotels here.

 Wander into Old Town Winchester for some boutique shopping at the small shops and art galleries.
 You will also have your choice of over 20 local restaurants as well – if the weather is pleasant, you’ll appreciate the largest concentration of al fresco dining in the entire Shenandoah Valley here on the walking mall.

 Saturday, April 27

 Relax in the morning and get in a little more browsing before getting ready for the Bloomin’ Wine Fest, which begins at 11am in Old Town Winchester.
 Enjoy tasting wines from 20 Virginia wineries and craft breweries too.
 The day will be full of live musical entertainment, delicious festival food, and displays by local artisans.